-This course queries the origins, theories, traditions, practice, and maintenance of the system of ethics and ethical behavior in the international system.
-The course explores the actors involved, ethical questions involved in conflict, trade, human rights, resource distribution, and case studies.
+This course will focus on the origins, theories, traditions, practice, and maintenance of the system of ethics and ethical behavior in the international system.
+The course explores the actors and ethical questions involved in conflict, trade, human rights, resource distribution, and case studies.
+(3 credits)

 Student Learning Outcomes (SLOs)